-The other night’s ride with Rich was a perfect example of ideal conditions for the Mistral.
+The other night’s ride was a perfect example of ideal conditions for the Mistral.
 Cold, and getting colder.
 Persistent drizzle with back roads and trails covered with a coating of sloppy mud.
 If anything was going to test this thing, this was it.

 You know that ‘boil in the bag’ feeling we all hate so much?
 The one uniquely associated with riding in shower or waterproofs?
 It just doesn’t happen.

 As the ride progressed, it became colder and colder.
 My Garmin said it was 4 degrees, but the damp and mist made it feel much worse.
 Nevertheless, my body remained warm enough, keeping a good, working, temperature throughout.

 At the bus stop, where we normally have a last few minutes natter when the ride is over, we compared notes.
 Basically, there was no difference.
 He was as warm and dry, as I was.
 The only real difference we could discern was cost.
 At a snip over £50.00 it seems the Mistral is as good as the Castelli – at least in purely functional terms.
 The moths in my wallet were less exercised than those in Rich’s so I reckon I am on a win there!

 If you follow the link to the Galibier site, you will be able to read about the main features and technical aspects of the garment.

 From my perspective then, the jersey is rugged and well made.
 (It has survived a slide down the road without a mark).
 I wish I could say the same for my hip and leg!

 It fits well and as long as you don’t have the zip fully undone, it doesn’t flap in the wind.
 It is plenty long enough at the back with grippers on the (long) tail to stop it riding up.
 I like it and thoroughly recommend it.